 Once you have a deal under contract, they can help you with the due diligence process, helping you manage the inspections and the appraisals that happen, and all the audits of the current owners, find historical financials and rent rolls, and help with finalizing the budget… So finalizing your proforma, as well as your renovation budget.

 Once you have the deal closed, aside from their primary responsibilities, they could also help you manage the renovations, help you host residence appreciation parties, help you implement the best marketing strategies, and things like that.
 Typically, and especially when you’re starting out, the property management company is going to be a third-party.
 So you’re not going to want to start your own property management company when you’re first starting out because you’ve got a lot of other things to deal with and learn about, and you don’t have time to focus on that particular aspect of the business plan.

 But as you grow, and get your portfolio to a certain size, which people differ on which size you should actually bring on your own in-house management company, you can bring the management company in-house and run it yourself, or continue on with a third-party.
 It’s really up to you.

-Right now I’m just looking for a property management company to bring on.
-Are you willing to spend five minutes to speak with me, so I can learn more about your company?
-And you can learn more about my business, as well.”
-Because, whether you know it or not, this is actually a two-way street; they’re actually interviewing you as well, because they wanna be confident that you are able to satisfy their business needs.
+Because, whether you know it or not, this is actually a two-way street; they’re actually interviewing you as well because they wanna be confident that you are able to satisfy their business needs.
 Their business needs are obviously to make money, and the way they make money is to manage deals, and the way to manage deals is to work with investors who actually can close on deals.

 Before we go into how you should prepare for this interview, let’s go over the types of things you should be asking and figuring out from the property management company to qualify them.
 First, how long have they been in business?
 A pretty simple question.